-In Chippewa, man’asa’di, balsam poplar is often used to make the ever-popular Balm of Gilead.
+Balsam poplar (Populus balsamifera) is often used to make the ever-popular Balm of Gilead.
 Poplar is a common wild edible, medicinal and useful tree in our area.
-(And some people think it’s trash!)
+(And some people think it’s trash!
+Cottonwoods to the south fill the spring air with fluff, which tends to get on peoples nerves for some reason.)

 Edible Uses of Balsam Poplar